 To further analyze biological significance of these protein interactions, I selected to study capsid-NAP1 interaction.
 I employed the domain mapping of capsid using yeast two-hybrid and co-affinity purification.
 I also over-expressed or silenced NAP1L1 in HepG2 cells stably expressing capsid.
 I found that NAP1L1 might bind the bipartite sequence of capsid blocking importin binding and sequestering capsid in the cytoplasm.

 I also showed that the mosquito cells, AAG2, were capable of uptaking double stranded RNA without a transfection vehicle.
 Thus, a large-scale RNA interference study in AAG2 as previously published is feasible.

 Finally, I showed that using two 2A sequences to generate three separate peptides form a single mRNA was possible in the insect cells.
 This construct may be applied to design a non-infectious dengue replicon, which may be a safer substitute of the live dengue virus.

 The dengue-host interaction maps and the new tools that I generated should be useful for understanding how dengue interacts with its hosts and may provide candidates for drug targets and vector control strategies.

 Mairiang, Dumrong, "Characterization of intracellular interactions between dengue virus and host proteins" (2012).
 Wayne State University Dissertations.
-Paper 550.
+550.